We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - urgent care clinics

 Click the above links or hit up Google to find your local testing site.
-You can also check out our round-up of STI testing locations available in each state and online.
+You can also check out our round-up of STI testing locations available in each state, in Washington, D.C., and online.

 You can also get tested with at-home STD test kits.